 Leave

-To leave is the last step to become your own master.
-It requires you to already have a practice of your own.
-If ropes are involved, your technique must be good enough to suspend your partner or be suspended yourself, at least partially.
-You are assumed to have an understanding of consent, non-verbal communication, and all the grey zones that come with it.
+To leave is the last step to becoming your own master.
+It requires you to have a practice of your own already.
+You are assumed to help others navigate consent, non-verbal communication, and all the grey zones that come with it.
 And have a sense of your traumas, triggers and possibly risky behaviours.
-The exercises are more ritualistic and experimental and go on longer without breaking the play for snack breaks and check-ins.
+Your exercises are more ritualistic and experimental and go on longer without breaking the play for snack breaks and check-ins.
 There is less focus on practical skills, as you are assumed to already have a big enough pallet to play, and instead, there is more emphasis on creating an environment for you to master your craft.

 Sayōnara, ‘goodbye’